shakermakerk/ticket_tailor_mcp_server/CONTRIBUTING.md

 1. Choose an endpoint from the [Roadmap](ROADMAP.md) that isn't yet implemented
 2. Create an issue in the repository indicating which endpoint you're working on
-3. Review the [Implementation Template](docs/implementation_template.md) to understand the expected structure
-4. Implement the endpoint following the established patterns
+3. Implement the endpoint following the established patterns in `src/ticket_tailor/ticket_tailor_funcs.py`
-5. Add tests for your implementation
-6. Create an example script in the `examples/` directory
+4. Create an example script if needed
-7. Update the README.md if necessary
+5. Update the README.md if necessary
-8. Submit a pull request
+6. Submit a pull request

 ## Making Changes

 1. Make your changes to the codebase
-2. Write or update tests as necessary
-3. Run tests to ensure your changes work properly
-4. Ensure your code follows our coding standards
+2. Ensure your code follows our coding standards

 ## Submitting a Pull Request